equinor/radix-reusable-workflows/README.md

 ### How it works

 As mentioned before, this workflow is intended to be used together with the [template-create-release-from-pr](#template-create-release-from-pr) workflow.
-Together they handle the lifecycle of a release.
+Together they handle the lifecycle of a release, from pull request to an actual GitHub release and tag.

-The workflow adds the label `release: pending` to the pull requests it creates.
-When you are ready to release you merge the pull request, and trigger the [template-create-release-from-pr](#template-create-release-from-pr) workflow, which takes a pull request number as input, and checks if the `release: pending` label is present and that the state of the pull request is `MERGED`.
+This workflow adds label `release: pending` to the pull requests it creates.
+When you are ready to release, you merge the pull request and trigger the [template-create-release-from-pr](#template-create-release-from-pr) workflow, which takes a pull request number as input.
+It checks that the `release: pending` label is present and that the state of the pull request is `MERGED`.
 If both conditions are true, it creates a GitHub release and tag by reading the version defined in `version.txt` in the pull request.
 Afterwards it replaces the `release: pending` label with `release: tagged`.

 Refer to [template-create-release-from-pr](#template-create-release-from-pr) for an example on how to trigger the release workflow.